A Focus on Accessibility

 3.3.6 Error Prevention (All) | AAA | For Web pages that require the user to submit information, at least one of the following is true: Reversible: Submissions are reversible.
 Checked: Data entered by the user is checked for input errors and the user is provided an opportunity to correct them.
 Confirmed: A mechanism is available for reviewing, confirming, and correcting information before finalizing the submission. | Supports | |

-4.1.1 Parsing | A | In content implemented using markup languages, elements have complete start and end tags, elements are nested according to their specifications, elements do not contain duplicate attributes, and any IDs are unique, except where the specifications allow these features. | Supports | No exceptions found. |
+4.1.1 Parsing | A | In content implemented using markup languages, elements have complete start and end tags, elements are nested according to their specifications, elements do not contain duplicate attributes, and any IDs are unique, except where the specifications allow these features. | Supports | For WCAG 2.0 and 2.1, the September 2023 errata update indicates this criterion is always supported.
+See the WCAG 2.0 Editorial Errata and the WCAG 2.1 Editorial Errata. |

 4.1.2 Name, Role, Value | A | For all user interface components (including but not limited to: form elements, links and components generated by scripts), the name and role can be programmatically determined; states, properties, and values that can be set by the user can be programmatically set; and notification of changes to these items is available to user agents, including assistive technologies.
 Note: This success criterion is primarily for Web authors who develop or script their own user interface components.
 For example, standard HTML controls already meet this success criterion when used according to specification. | Supports | All components not provided by HTML5 are supplied by PrimeNG which meets this requirements |